Skip to content

 Solidarity

 What issues matter to the people on the ground?
 In many popular cities, governments are banning AirBnbs and residents are protesting short-term rentals in the streets.
-Choosing to stay in one becomes a dick move.
+If you know this, choosing to stay in one anyway can undermine local efforts to protect housing.
 (Hotels are so much better anyway, especially for solo travellers.)

 Has there recently been a natural disaster, such as forest fires or hurricanes, that have destroyed homes?
 You may want to postpone that trip so that hotel beds are available to shelter locals or first responders.